Stand-With-Crypto/swc-web/README.md

-# Stand With Crypto

 ![Stand With Crypto Image](./.github/images/stand-with-crypto.png)

 ### Contribution guide

-- Read `docs/Contributing.md` for information on submitting PRs, including database migration steps related to your PR
+- Read [Contribution guidelines for this project](docs/Contributing.md) for information on submitting PRs, including database migration steps related to your PR

 ## Licenses